 I recently received an awesome gift from the lovely Robin Hairsine at Steeped Tea, containing a great selection of steeped tea blends, including some that are formulated for grilling.
 I do love tea and sip on it pretty much daily.
-But, I’m new to using tea in a savory dish.
+But, I’m new to using tea in a savoury dish.

-The Smoky Tea-Aki is a of blend black tea, chili pepper, salt, black pepper and spices.
-I was intrigued to try out tea on the grill for this chicken dish, and went to work.
+The Smoky Tea-Aki is a of blend black tea, chilli pepper, salt, black pepper and spices.
+I was intrigued to try out tea on the grill for this tea marinated chicken dish and went to work.
 Drumsticks on the grill are great since they don’t take too long to cook and always turn out crisp and juicy.

-They were deliciously smoky with a little kick of heat.
-And so delicious for a simple dinner with a squeeze of lime and a sprinkling of fresh cilantro.
+The drumsticks were deliciously smoky with a little kick of heat.
+And so perfect for a simple summer dinner with a squeeze of lime and a sprinkling of fresh cilantro.
 A tomato and arugula salad rounded it out with just a drizzle of white balsamic vinegar.
-Don’t you just love summer?

-Although it’s great, you don’t need to have this this particular grilling blend.
-You can still use regular black tea leaves, chili pepper, smoked paprika, salt and black pepper to get a similar effect.
+Although it's great, you don't need to have this particular grilling blend.
+You can still use regular black tea leaves, chilli pepper, smoked paprika, salt and black pepper to get a similar effect.
 (See proportions in the recipe notes).
 Most importantly, the star of this dish is the tea marinade.

 - 8 chicken drumsticks

 - 2 heaping tbsp Steeped Tea Smoky Tea-Aki Rub

 - 1 tablespoon brown sugar